 Please feel free to reach out to any of us with any questions or to find volunteer needs.
 The PTA fulfills our mission through the following functions and we can always use your help to make our school and community great!

 The PTA has two types of fundraisers, passive and volunteer driven.
-Our passive fundraising efforts include programs such as BoxTops for Education, Amazon Smile, and King Sooper Community Awards, and gift card purchases at our Memberhub store.
-Through these programs family members and staff generate funds for our school simply by doing the shopping they were going to do anyway.
+Our passive fundraising efforts include programs like Spiritwear, Amazon Smile, King Soopers Community Awards, and purchases at our Memberhub store.
+Through these programs family members and staff generate funds for our school simply by doing the shopping they were going to do anyway. (check out the Spiritwear and Donation Partners tab for all the info.)

-View the 2021-2022 PTA budget to see where the fundraising dollars are allotted to be spent.
+View the 2022-2023 PTA budget to see where all PTA finances are allocated.
 You can also attend any PTA meeting for an up to date financial report of budget to actuals.
+Periodically we receive additional funding requests or need to make budget updates as best laid plans change.
+We make these changes only in our general membership meetings where our members can cast their vote on the matter.

-The PTA sponsors such events as the Back to School BBQ, Trunk or Treat, and the Spring Socials for the elementary students.
-If you would like to volunteer for any of these events or have a suggestion for a different or additional community event please contact us at: firstname.lastname@example.org.
+The PTA sponsors many community events such as the Back to School Social, Trunk or Treat, the Spring Socials for the elementary students, the MPA Talent Show and Year End Social.
+If you would like to volunteer for any of these events or have a suggestion for a different or additional community event please contact us at: email@example.com.

-The PTA funds programs such as Outdoor Education, First Lego League, and Jr. First Lego League.
-Outdoor Education offers our students experiential learning through nature and an outdoor environment.
+The PTA sponsors programs like First Lego League, and Jr. First Lego League.
 First Lego League challenges our older students to think like scientists and engineers while Jr. First Lego League engages our younger students and introduces them to STEM concepts using LEGO elements.
+We also fund Grants to MPA for things like Outdoor Education which offers our students experiential learning through nature and an outdoor environment, Classroom Grants to help with purchasing classroom materials, Professional Development for our staff, and much more.
+You can view our budget linked at the top of this page for a full listing.

-If you are interested in joining the PTA or have questions about what it means to be a member please contact us at email@example.com.
+If you are interested in joining the PTA you can do so using the link below.
+If you have questions about what it means to be a member please contact us at firstname.lastname@example.org.

 *subject to updates